 Before purchasing a property in Portugal, it’s important to conduct a thorough title search to ensure that there are no outstanding debts, liens, or encumbrances on the property.
 A qualified lawyer can help you with this process and ensure that the transaction is legally sound.

-To get a mortgage in Portugal, you will need to have a Portuguese fiscal number, a Portuguese bank account, proof of income and employment, and a good credit score.
+To get a mortgage in Portugal, you will need to have a Portuguese fiscal number, a Portuguese bank account, proof of income and employment.
+Finally, a good credit score.
 It’s also important to work with a qualified mortgage broker who can help you find the best loan products and rates.

 There are no restrictions on foreigners buying property in Portugal.

-It’s important to work with reputable real estate agents and lawyers, conduct thorough due diligence, and verify the seller’s identity and ownership of the property.
-It’s also important to avoid making payments in cash or through unsecured channels.
+In Addition, It’s important to work with reputable real estate agents and lawyers, conduct thorough due diligence, and verify the seller’s identity and ownership of the property.
+And it’s also important to avoid making payments in cash or through unsecured channels.

-From a qualified buyer’s agent or lawyer who can help you with due diligence, contract review, negotiation, and transaction management.
-A lawyer can also help you navigate any legal issues that may arise during the buying process.
+Finally, from a qualified buyer’s agent or lawyer who can help you with due diligence, contract review, negotiation, and transaction management.
+Lastly, a lawyer can also help you navigate any legal issues that may arise during the buying process.